melaniebrgr/learning-computer-science/00-everyweeks/README.md

 ## Topic ideas

 - Create a website with Leptos
-- Deploying a wasm app: CI/CD and AWS
+- Deploying a wasm app
-- SQLite and Wasm (SQLX?)
+- SQLite/SQLX and wasm
 - Godot
 - Build a game in Rust, e.g. a maze explorer
-- FE systems, e.g. web sockets, workers, local caching, polling
+- Any FE systems topics (polling, workers, caching)
 - SpacetimeDB <https://spacetimedb.com/>
 - Debugging wasm
 - How does the modern VCS work, e.g. Jujutsu <https://github.com/martinvonz/jj>